by Staff writer

 When we experience stress over a long period of time it can have a really damaging effect on our physical and mental health.
 In order to feel better we have to have a plan of action.
 This plan has two parts: Relaxation that works and dealing with the stress itself.

 What’s important with relaxation is that it leaves you feeling well afterwards.
 This could be satisfied, calmer, energised or something similar.
 See it as putting fuel in your emotional tank.
 You may not find the same things relaxing as other people do and that’s OK.
-The only rule iswould doing this long term have negative side effects or consequences?’
+The only rule is ‘would doing this long term have negative side effects or consequences?’
 If so, it’s worth finding a different method, so you’re not storing up trouble for yourself down the line.

-stress itself.
+When it comes to stress, relaxation is only half the battle.
+We also need to deal with the stress itself.
 This means working out where it comes from and then what we can do about it.
 There are three main sources of stress; ourselves, others and the situation.

-control other people and we all know that there are sadly large parts of life outside our control.
-We can only control ourselves, so we have to ask ‘what is my responsibility and in my control in this situation?
+The difficulty is this, which of those sources do we have any meaningful control over?
+We cannot control other people and we all know that there are sadly large parts of life outside our control.
+We can only control ourselves, so we have to ask ‘what is my responsibility and in my control in this situation?’
 If we try to manage things we have no control over we’ll just end up exhausted.

 Stress in situations